astronomer/astro-sdk/python-sdk/docs/configurations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Astro SDK automatically adds inlets and outlets for all the operators if DATASET is supported (Airflow >=2.4).

-Users can over-ride it on a task level by adding inlets and outlets themselves.
-However, for users who want to use SDK with Airflow 2.4 and above but do not want to leverage Data-aware scheduling, auto-addition of inlets/outlets would be annoying so this new config setting will provide an escape hatch for such users.
+While users can override it on a task level by adding inlets and outlets, this might be inconvenient for some users who do not want to leverage Data-aware scheduling.
+Such users can set the following config to `False` to disable auto addition of inlets and outlets

 .. code:: shell